JamesRonsonOp/SQL_Training_with_Pagila/README.md

 I have also scoured the internet to find all kinds of questions (with solutions in most cases) pertaining to Pagila and Sakila and compiled them into a group of Jupyter Notebooks.
 You can use these questions to test your abilities as well.
 Find them here:
 I also created an Entity Relationship Diagram (ERD) using Pagila.
 You can find my tutorial for this here: Creating a SQL Entity Relationship Diagram (ERD) and the actual ERD image for your reference below:

-### I garnered much of my information to perform this task from these sites:
+### I garnered much of my information to create this tutorial from these sites:

 * [Devrim Gündüz Github](https://github.com/xzilla/pagila) Devrim is a major contributor to PostgreSQL.
 This is the database file I used in this tutorial.